janberner/AuditingTutorial/README.md

 The account is also called *fleet*, like the entry in the source managemnt talbe, and later uses the action *addvps* of the vehiclestate smart contract, to add kvps.
 The keys are defined in a path like notation, an example for a key cloud look like this `ecu/gateway/sw_version:`.
 For now we leave the local blockchain running and not add any kvps.

 The other smart contract used in this tutorial is called *notarCrednce*.
-Is simply takes a blockId and a timestamp as inputs and stores them in a table.
+Is simply takes a blockID and a timestamp as inputs and stores them in a table.
 This contract is deployed on a public blockchain, we see its usage in the next section.
-To build it execute, in *SmartContracts* folder,
+To build it, execute the following command in the *SmartContracts* folder,
 ```
 cd NotaryCredence/ && eosio-cpp -abigen -I ./include/ -o ./notarCrednce.wasm ./src/NotaryCredence.cpp
 ```

 ### Jungle Testnet and notary function

 For this tutorial the Jungle Testnet is used as public blockchain.
-It is one of the leading test environments for EOSIO based applications and has basically the same features as EOS mainnet with the advantage that it is free to use.
+It is one of the leading test environments for EOSIO based applications and has basically the same features as EOS mainnet with the advantage that it is free of charge.
 In the next steps we create an account on the Jungle Testnet and deploy the *notarCrednce* smart contract.
 The first thing we have to do is creating a new key pair, we can do this with our local *cleos*, type in your terminal
 ```
 cleos create key --to-console
 ```
 save both keys.
 (Command is not suitable for production).
-Import new key to local wallet
+Import the new key to local wallet

 ```
 cleos wallet import
 ```
-enter private Key.
+and enter private key.
 Go to a recent Jungle Testnet site e.g. [here](https://monitor3.jungletestnet.io/#home) Create an account with the generated public key.
+You can use the same public key as active and as owner key.
-Then click on *Faucet*, enter your account name to receive EOS token.
-(This can be redone every 6 hours) Check if everything worked with *Account Info*.
+Then click on *Faucet*, enter your account name to receive some EOS token.
+(This can be redone every 6 hours) Check if everything worked as intended via *Account Info*.
 Your account should now have a blanace of 100.0000 EOS and 100.0000 JUNGLE.

 Since we are now working on a public network our actions on the network requiere resources.
 On EOSIO based blockchains the system resources are